rubigdata/bigdata-blog-2019-DanielAnthes/Assignment2.md

 A map-reduce job consists of several main components: the **mapper**,  **reducer** and optionally the **combiners**.
 When executing the map-reduce job, first the mapper instances are applied to the data.
 Multiple mapper instances are executed on blocks of data (possibly on multiple data nodes) in parallel.
 All mapper instances operate on input given in the form of key, value pairs and produce intermediate key, value pairs as their output.

-In the case of the Othello Counter example (adopted from the WordCounter given as an example [here](https://hadoop.apache.org/docs/r2.9.2/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html#Example:_WordCount_v1.0)) the mapper splits up the input text into words and then checks for each word, whether the word is "Othello".
+In the case of the Othello Counter example (adopted from the WordCounter given as an example [here](https://hadoop.apache.org/docs/r2.9.2/hadoop-mapreduce-client/hadoop-mapreduce-client-core/MapReduceTutorial.html#Example:_WordCount_v1.0)) the mapper splits up the input text into words and then checks for each word whether the word is "Othello".
 For each occurrence of the word, the mapper produces a key, value pair that holds "Othello" as its key and 1 as its value - representing one occurrence of "Othello".
-In a first attemt at creating this mapper, I simply checked whether each word equals "Othello" directly.
+In a first attempt at creating this mapper, I simply checked whether each word equals "Othello" directly.
 However, since the input is split into words most occurrences of the target word are missed since different capitalizations and combinations such as "Othello." or "Othello," do not match.

 ```
 public void map(Object key, Text value, Context context